supriyo97/Java-CB-Training-Assignments/README.md

 # Java-CB-Training-Assignments

-This the main branch of this repository.
-If you want to see work got to the respective branches.
+Welcome to my Java training repository.
+This the main branch.
+If you want to see my works, please go to the respective branches.

 Thank you!